SamKa1u/RAG-Assistant/README.md

 # RAG Study Assistant

-  retrieval-augmented generation powered study chatbot providing expertise in a user's chosen documents.
+An app for a RAG chatbot providing expertise in a user's chosen documents and the generation of study guides.

 ## Description
   A streamlit app allowing users to process study materials like pdf documents to a pinecone vector database providing an LLM with updated context to aid in generation of relevant, factual, and specific educational responses.
 It's also capable of generating study guides.